Chemistry: Experimental Protein Chemistry

 Course · 15 credits

 KEMC03.
 The aim of the course is that the students shall acquire up to date knowledge and skills for biochemical studies of proteins and acquire an understanding of how proteins work by theoretical and practical investigations of the function, properties and structural dynamics of proteins.
-After the course, the students shall be well prepared to participate in theoretical and practical research and development within molecular protein science.

 Closed for applicationsApplication opportunities